This post may contain affiliate links. Read our disclosure policy here.

-Gone are the days you eat dry, boneless skinless chicken breasts.
+Gone are the days of eating dry chicken breasts.
 This recipe for baked split chicken breasts will leave you wondering, where has this been my whole life?

 How to Bake Split Chicken Breasts

-In a bowl, combine the olive oil, garlic, herbs, lemon zest, and salt.
-Once zested, slice the lemon in half.
-Juice the lemon, and set it aside. - Cover the chicken breasts
+- Combine the olive oil, garlic, herbs, lemon zest, and salt.
+Once zested, slice the lemon in half and juice it.

-Remove the pan from the oven and let the chicken rest for 5 minutes, drizzle juices over the top served with your favorite vegetable.
+- Let the chicken rest for 5 minutes, drizzle juices over the top, and serve with your favorite vegetable.

 How Long to Bake Split Chicken Breasts